Luxury bathroom featuring a black and white vintage clawfoot bathtub with glass-block partitions.

 Q2.
 How deep should a bathtub be for a comfortable soak?

 Q4.
-Are larger tubs always better for comfort?
+Are larger bathtubs always more comfortable?

 More Articles About Bathtub